 How MageMojo is Helping Magento 1 Merchants

 Until merchants can make the move to Magento 2, MageMojo is prepared and armed to help stores remain open and viable for the near future.
-We are working with Mage One to support its work in creating any needed patches.
-Our support of the Magento Association will also keep us — and our merchants — well apprised of Magento-related developments.
+We are working with Open Mage to support its work in creating any needed patches.
+Our partnership Sansec.io will also keep us — and our merchants — well apprised of Magento-security related developments.
+Our support of the Magento Association will also keep us — and our merchants — well apprised of other Magento-related developments.
 We are also continuing our malware scanning and updating our firewalls and other security measures as required.
 For us, fast, reliable hosting for Magento 1 is something we’ve truly mastered.

 In short, we do not want you to feel you’re left in the lurch by the EOL announcement.
 Yes, you should move to Magento 2 at some point.
 But, we also know that you have a lot on your plate during this time.
 MageMojo wants to support you and to that end, we will be continuing Magento 1 support to give you time to plan and undertake your migration.